sriharan0804/Document_Delta-Grounded_Chat/README.md

 | Server | Uvicorn |
 | Data Exchange | JSON |

+## Design Decisions

+### Canonical Representation

+Instead of comparing documents directly, every input document is transformed into a common canonical representation.
+ This decouples document ingestion from downstream processing and allows new document formats to be added without changing the alignment or comparison pipeline.

+### Deterministic Delta Engine

+The delta engine uses deterministic alignment and comparison algorithms rather than an LLM.
+This ensures reproducible outputs, consistent evaluation, and avoids hallucinated changes.

+### Grounded Chat

+The chat layer retrieves only information present in the generated delta report and returns answers with citations.
+ This guarantees traceability and prevents unsupported responses.

+## Trade-offs

+To keep the implementation focused, the project prioritizes:

+- Native PDF support over implementing all formats.
+- Deterministic retrieval over LLM-based generation.
+- Structured JSON reports instead of visual markup overlays.
+- Modular architecture over UI complexity.

+These choices improve reproducibility, simplify evaluation, and make the system easier to extend.

+## Current Limitations

+- OCR accuracy depends on scan quality.
+- Retrieval is keyword-based rather than embedding-based.
+- Only native PDF ingestion is fully implemented.
+- Visual delta markup is not included.

+## Evaluation

+The repository includes an evaluation framework for measuring:

+- Delta precision
+- Delta recall
+- Delta F1
+- Grounded answer correctness
+- Citation accuracy

+Evaluation datasets are located in:

+data/evaluation/

 ### Project Organization

 The repository follows a modular architecture in which each stage of the document-processing pipeline is implemented